nyusterndatabootcamp/book/README.md

 #### Acknowledgements

 This project was Glenn Okun's idea.
 He really should have done it himself, but we thank him for the idea and his ongoing support.
 Paul Backus, Hersh Iyer, Tinghao Li, Matt McKay, Kim Ruhl, Itamar Snir, Benjamin Zweig, contributed technical support and applications.
 Ian Stewart provided his usual expert advice on teaching methods.
-You may also notice a family resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a Python- and Julia-based course in dynamic macroeconomic theory.
+You may also notice a family resemblance to Tom Sargent and John Stachurski's [Quantitative Economics], a Python- and Julia-based course in dynamic macroeconomic theory.
 We thank them for their advice and encouragement.

 #### License